dojoengine/book/docs/pages/client/sdk/unity/important-concepts.md

+---
+title: "Important Dojo Unity Concepts"
+description: "Core concepts and components for building games with the Dojo Unity SDK"
+---

 # Dojo Unity Concepts

 To dive into the exciting world of onchain games and worlds with Unity, let's explore some essential concepts: